Interim Sustainability Coordinator

 8:00 am to 5:00 pm

-Solar incentives can cover over 80 percent of solar electric installation for your home or business!
+Solar incentives can cover the majority of solar electric installation costs for your home or business!

 Have you considered solar for your Beaverton-area home or business?
 The City of Beaverton has learned that there are many incentives available at the local, state and federal level that can help you install solar for a fraction of the cost.
 Solar Oregon, a local solar advocacy organization, estimates that with all of the incentives, homeowners can get roughly 80-90 percent of the costs covered!
 If you’re a Portland General Electric customer, the following incentives apply to you: